ab1k3/Monitoring-serve/README.md

 # Monitoring-server
-Using code on this repo you can make Server-monitoring service Everying wrote in Dockerfile and Docker-compose file All code written in Python
+Using code on this repo you can make Server-monitoring service Repo written in python by using Dockerfile and Docker-compose file